 So, what happens when I file Chapter 7 Bankruptcy?

 Within a few weeks of filing your bankruptcy, you must attend a meeting with a Chapter 7 trustee that reviews the paperwork filed with Court.
 I also attend the meeting and prepare you, so everything goes smoothly.
-The Chapter 7 Trustee is usually a bankruptcy lawyer who reviews all the filed documents and make sure that everything is done correctly.
+The Chapter 7 Trustee is usually a bankruptcy lawyer who reviews all the filed documents and makes sure that everything is done correctly.
 Your creditors are also allowed to attend the meeting.
 In almost all Chapter 7 cases, no creditors show up to the meeting.
 This meeting with the Trustee is often referred to as a 341 or creditor's meeting and usually lasts about 10 minutes.
 Your Chapter 7 bankruptcy case will take about three to four months to finish after it is filed.
 Upon completion, the US Bankruptcy Court will issue an order erasing your dischargeable debts at the end of your case.
 Once completed, you will have eliminated debts like credit cards, payday loans, personal loans, medical bills, delinquent mortgages, credit cards, personal loans, payday loans, car repossessions, car loans, wage garnishments, judgments, mortgage deficiencies, certain taxes, and other debts.
 You can even erase student loans if you can prove that paying them back would cause severe hardship.
 It is an incredible feeling to erase your debts and take control of your life once again.

 What do I get to keep in Chapter 7?